Suicide Prevention, Postvention and Awareness Committee

 The Ministry of Children and Youth Services awarded a grant to Windsor-Essex County in 2013-2014.
-A small committee of interested agencies and school boards came together to begin planning on behalf of our community.
+A small committee of 11 interested agencies (in the sectors of youth mental health, adult mental health, education, child welfare, community support services, LGBTQ, health) and school boards came together to begin planning on behalf of our community.

 In 2014, the Committee focused on three key objectives:

-a) Develop an environmental scan of the Windsor- Essex County community
+1. Develop an environmental scan of the Windsor-Essex County community

 - describe level of need (which we know is significant)

 - current services and pathways to these services